rodaine/the-linux-command-line-permissions-presentation/README.markdown

 # Command-Fu
 ## Permissions Presentation

-A Presentation Based Off: _The Linux Command Line_ by William E. Shotts, Jr
+A Slide Deck Based Off: _The Linux Command Line_ by William E. Shotts, Jr

 **Warning:** Only works in latest Firefox, Opera, Safari or Chrome.